 The Monarchs are back.
 They are flying all over.
 We have had so much wind and when this happens they seem to keep their wings closed.
 They are beautiful.
 They have been breeding.
-We found two on the ground mating and I took a little film of it.
 They're everywhere and many of them, a very good sign.

 Monarchs have four stages.
 There's the egg, the larvae (caterpillar), the pupa and the butterfly.
 They come here every May.
 We have lots of milkweeds and they love and it's where they lay their eggs.
 Our milkweed is just barely up.
 When the milkweed comes up it smells so good.
 The Monarchs are in the meadow hanging around in the milkweed even in the old pods from last year.
 The way things are growing here the milkweed will be up in no time at all.
 This is what the caterpillar will eat on.
 I have a picture of the caterpillar on one of my flower hubs.